The route MyWay produced doesn't look correct?

 Why does the app make me return to the areas I have visited?

-The most efficient route will most likely have a clover shape.
-That's why in some cases, you'll end up returning to the same neighbourhoods in one route.
-It might look bizarre from the first point of view.
-It happens because of two parameters in the app settings: Optimization type, Allow U-turns and Road Side (Any Road Side by default).
-By changing these settings, you can find the best possible result in optimization that works for you.
+The reason that the route looks like a clover shape is because of three parameters in the app settings: Optimization type, Allow U-turns, and Road Side (Any Road Side by default).
+By changing these settings, you can find the best possible result in optimization that works for you, significantly reduces risk, improves convenience, and will not break road law.

 Settings that affect route optimization.

-Optimization type.
-This is one of the most fundamental settings that affect route optimization.
-There are two options available.
-Optimization by time (more efficient) and optimisation by distance.
 Clearly, the “best route” means different things to different people.
 For most people, the best route would be the fastest one.
 For some, though, it may be the shortest path.
 And some may prefer a trip that uses highways or avoids tolls and tunnels.
 Besides, the fastest or shortest route may not always be the most efficient.
 For instance, the quickest route might have many left turns, and the shortest mileage route may drive through heavy traffic.
 In both these route options, your fuel consumption will go up significantly.
 Also, what if the fastest route is three minutes faster but several miles longer?
 Is it still an efficient one?
 What if the shortest path allows you to drive 5 miles less but makes you go through two tolls?
 Is it an efficient one?
 Pick the one you believe will serve you better or keep Optimization by time by default.

 Examples:

-If you need the best-looking (but not optimal) route, please choose optimization by distance, allow u-turns and keep the roadside setting by default (any side of the road).
+If you need the best-looking (but not optimal) route, please choose optimization by distance, allow u-turns, and keep the roadside setting by default (any side of the road).

 My route goes "forward/backward" direction from what I need.